rthomas29/rthomas29.github.io/_posts/2017-12-06-OOJS-Inheritance-in-JavaScript.markdown

 var myCar = new Car();
 ```

-Prototype-based inheritance allows you more flexibility by enabling you to instantiate new objects based on other objects.
+Prototypal inheritance allows you more flexibility by enabling you to instantiate new objects based on other objects.
 There is no concept of a class (at least in a traditional sense).
 Instead of a class, *constructor functions* are used to create new objects with specified values and functionality.

 ```javascript
 const Car = function (make, model, year) {